-- Creating web browser integrations with the MindTouch API
+- Authorizing web browser integrations with the MindTouch API

-- Create integrations between the MindTouch API and websites, web applications, Google Chrome apps, or simply anything that runs in a web browser.
+- Authorize integrations between the MindTouch API and websites, web applications, Google Chrome apps, or simply anything that runs in a web browser.

 Server API Token

-- Impersonation auth token - A legacy auth token format that was used in a deprecated custom Single Sign-On flow
+- Impersonation Auth Token - A legacy token that was used in a deprecated custom Single Sign-On flow

 All legacy token integrations implement weak security practices and should be avoided.